zzz0906/LeetCode/README.md

 I still look into other's solution.
 I found that we need to use count(biggher than current salary) < 3 which means its rank is in 3.

 Then we need to sort the top 3 through 'order'!

+## 186. Repeated DNA Sequences

+C++ again!

+Write a function to find all the 10-letter-long sequences (substrings) that occur more than once in a DNA molecule.

+unordermap? record 11 => 2

+the number of 10 length k string is (k-10)

+yes...AC

+the std transfer string to bit code to save the space.
+Interesting.

+And it seems std use rolling hash to record the string we have record.
+It's Rabin-Karp algorithm.

+Rabin-Karp doesn't means two string is equal when it has the same hash.
+It still need to compare stirng when hash value is equal because the hash has go trhough the mode operation.